 "Going against Jeff just be like reliving in the old days," Leonard said.
 "So I know what to expect from him."

 When it comes to matching up passers, one can hardly do better than SEMO senior Paxton DeLaurent.
-Despite the numerous injuries in the running back rook and offensive line, he has been the one constant presence.
+Despite the numerous injuries in the running back room and offensive line, he has been the one constant presence.
 His 2,734 passing yards and 23 touchdowns put him among the elite FCS quarterbacks.

 "We got really good quarterback play in this league," Lindenwood head coach Jed Stugart said.
-"I think that's a complement to our conference.
-The opponents week in and week out, we're facing good quarterbacks and this guy has kind of raised the bar when you're talking about an accurate, smart quarterback."
+"I think that’s a compliment to our conference.
+The opponents week in and week out, we’re facing good quarterbacks and this guy has kind of raised the bar when you’re talking about an accurate, smart quarterback."

 "He’s hard to get to and hit, so they’re doing a good job in protecting him, and he’s got weapons around him," Stugart said.
 "Those are the types of things that keep you up at night.
 Especially being a defensive guy, you got to start with that position and kind of work from that."

 While SEMO has utilized a pass-heavy offense throughout the season, the Redhawks have found balance with the run in some games despite being down to their fourth running back and having to replace half of their offensive line on the fly.
 In their most recent game before the bye week, Cole Ruble ran for 122 yards and a touchdown on 16 carries to lead the ground game in a 30-24 victory over Gardner-Webb.
-It was the Redhawks' first 100+-yard rushing performance since Darrel Smith ran for 127 yards in twice the carries in a 19-0 win against Northwestern State.
+It was the Redhawks’ first 100-plus-yard rushing performance since Darrell Smith ran for 127 yards in twice the carries in a 19-0 win against Northwestern State.

 Ruble described his 65-yard touchdown run against the Runnin’ Bulldogs as the "prettiest blocking I’ve ever seen in my life," as he simply ran a straight line nearly untouched to the end zone.
 It’s also a testament to the evolution in running style he has undergone since arriving at SEMO.